-In June 2014, the Carriers will begin to harmonize their networks by increasing mainline flying between legacy US Airways and legacy American hubs.
+In June 2014, the Carriers began to harmonize their networks by increasing mainline flying between legacy US Airways and legacy American hubs.
 The New American expects to maintain all hubs currently served and will align service at those hubs.
-The New American will operate hubs in Charlotte, Chicago, Dallas-Fort Worth, Los Angeles, Miami, New York-JFK, Philadelphia, Phoenix, and Washington-Reagan National.
+The New American will operate hubs in Charlotte, Chicago, Dallas-Fort Worth, Los Angeles, Miami, New York-JFK, Philadelphia, Phoenix, and Washington Reagan National.
+American has announced changes to its scheduling practices so that they are similar to those of US Airways.
+These changes include "re-banking" its hubs, varying its schedule according to demand and optimizing operational performance.
+In Miami, the Carriers have announced a re-banked schedule that will be implemented on August 19, 2014.
+Subsequently, the Carriers anticipate implementing a re-banked schedule in Chicago and Dallas-Fort Worth.
 The Carriers' Network Planning team has made plans and taken steps to redeploy aircraft within each legacy system to optimize the strength of the new network.
-The first phase of aircraft redeployment has been announced and will commence on July 2, 2014.
+The first phase of aircraft redeployment has been announced and commenced on July 2, 2014.